 - Spiritual support

 What does palliative care do?End of life care aims to help the patient and their family to adjust.
 It sounds morbid, but it's surprisingly life-affirming.
 Death is a natural part of life and there's nothing unusual about it.
 Palliative care will help the patient and family to focus on their psychological and spiritual wellbeing, while easing the pain and symptoms that might cause discomfort.
 End of life care helps those coming to the end, to remain active, and helps everyone involved to have a healthy emotional response to the situation.
-It's never an easy time.
-It's likely that feelings will be turbulent and sometimes confused, and having a professional involved can help to clear the tensions and strains that will inevitably arise.

 What is an end of life care plan?An end of life care plan is document created by the clinical team and palliative care professionals in partnership with yourself or loved ones to make the end of life as comfortable as possible.
 For example end of life live in care can help you remain in your home amongst family and friends.